haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 	- After clicking on the QIS map canvas, you should see the *Georeferencer* reappear with the coordinates from the location where you clicked.
 Press OK.

-	- Repeat this at least three more times in different locations, preferably well distributed across the map (Figure 2).
+	- Repeat this at least three more times in different locations, preferably well distributed across the map.

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/Exercise1_figure2.png)

-7. When you are finished adding reference points, you can now perform the georeferencing calculation for the image (Figure 3).
+7. When you are finished adding reference points, you can now perform the georeferencing calculation for the image.

 	- Press the *Settings* button ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/QGIS_georeferencer_settings.png) on the *Georeferencer* menu, and set the *Transformation type* to *Projective*, set the *Target SRS* to the *Project CRS*, give your *Output Raster* an informative name (e.g. arena_plan_modified), and save it in your folder.
 The *Transformation type* describes the type of mathematical algorithm used to modify (like rotate, twist, skew) the raster.
 Press OK.